Rustfahrtagentur/microcad/README.md

 - modules will generate *object nodes*
 - user messages will be output on console

-Any errors which occur here are related to semantic issues.
+Any errors which occur within the evaluation phase are related to semantic issues.

 #### Export Phase

-In the export phase the *object nodes* will be taken to generate 2D or 3D output files (e.g. SVG or STL).
+In the export phase the *object nodes* will be taken to generate 2D or 3D output files (e.g. *SVG* or *STL*).
 While this phase the following things will be done:

 - geometric algorithms will be processed
 - geometries will be rendered
 - the output files will be written

+Any errors which occur within the export phase are related to geometrical processing or file access.

 #### Viewing

 **Note**: Currently *µcad* does not have any available viewer.

 The viewing phase generates images which can be shown to visualize *object nodes* (e.g. in an IDE).
-Any errors which occur here are related to geometrical processing or file access.
+Any errors which occur here are related to geometrical processing.

-### Basic example
+### Basic Example

 After installing, you can run a basic example by typing: